freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-22-llvm-ir-func1.markdown

  67   return mod;
  68 }
 ```
-We first declare a makeLLVMModule() function (line 16), which will do the real work of creating the module.

 Line 1 through 12 of the program contains the appropriate LLVM header files.

+We declare a makeLLVMModule() function (line 16), which will do the real work of creating the module.

 Inside of the main function: the first segment is pretty simple: it creates an LLVM “module” (line 21).
 In LLVM, a module represents a single unit of code that is to be processed together.